 Stay Well, Train Hard, Fight Easy

-For any fighter, illness becomes a real threat when training so hard.
-Rest is the most sensible counteraction if illness occurs but as with any good offensive, take the upper hand.
-Attack is the best form of defence and for that, nutrition is the key.
-A fighter pays lots of attention and importance to training and nutrition should be thought of in the same way.
+For anyone in a rigorous training plan, illness becomes a threat in maintaining your progression.
+Rest is the most sensible counteraction if illness occurs but attack is sometimes the best form of defence and for that, nutrition is key.
+An active person pays lots of attention and importance to training but nutrition should be thought of in the same way.
 Think about doing the basics right, add in supporting nutrients where needed and supplement if and when required.
-Don’t let your opponent beat you before the fight has even started.
+Let's stay healthy and continue those gains regardless of what's happening around you.